 - 1 sheet refrigerated pie pastry

 - 1/2 cup honey

-- Unroll pastry onto an ungreased 15-in. x 10-in. x 1-in. baking pan.
-Combine sugar and cinnamon; sprinkle over pastry.
+- Preheat oven to 400°.
+Unroll pastry onto an ungreased baking sheet.
+Mix sugar and cinnamon; sprinkle over pastry.
 Prick thoroughly with a fork.
-Bake at 400° for 10-12 minutes or until lightly browned.
-Cool on a wire rack for 5 minutes.
+Bake until golden brown, 10-12 minutes.
+Cool completely on a wire rack.

-- In an electric skillet or deep-fat fryer, heat oil to 375°.
-Fry ice cream balls for 8-10 seconds or until golden.
+- To serve, heat oil to 375° in an electric skillet or deep-fat fryer.
+Fry ice cream balls until golden, 8-10 seconds.
 Drain on paper towels.
-Immediately place in chilled bowls; drizzle with honey and serve.
+Serve immediately in chilled dishes.
+Drizzle with honey.
 Yield: 8 servings.

 Originally published as Fried Ice Cream in Simple & Delicious March/April 2006, p28

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.

 Reviews for Fried Ice Cream

 Please Log In or Join to add a rating and review.